silverstripe/developer-docs/en/02_Developer_Guides/00_Model/11_Scaffolding.md

 }
 ```

-[warning]
+> [!WARNING]
-You may get unexpected results using some filters if you don't disable splitting the query into terms - for example if you use an [ExactMatchFilter](api:SilverStripe\ORM\Filters\ExactMatchFilter), each term in the query *must* exactly match the value in at least one field to get a match.
+> You may get unexpected results using some filters if you don't disable splitting the query into terms - for example if you use an [ExactMatchFilter](api:SilverStripe\ORM\Filters\ExactMatchFilter), each term in the query *must* exactly match the value in at least one field to get a match.
 If you disable splitting terms, the whole query must exactly match a field value instead.
-[/warning]

 #### Splitting search queries into individual terms